 I usually just cut up some of the scrap wood we have lying around, but use whatever you have that will fit and burn!

 - Put some small pieces of wood on the shelf (not under, it needs to breathe)

 - Throw some dryer lint in (Save this amazing stuff if you aren’t already :)

 - And Poof!
 If will be up in flames before you know it!

 Now COOK with it!

 Keep feeding in wood to keep the fire going for as long as you need!

 This is sure to WOW anyone you show.
 So bust it out in your front yard, take it to work, or give it as a teachers’ gift (maybe they can use it to burn some of that ugly apple decor they always get)!

-My favorite is to send the kids outside with it and tell them not to come back in until they’ve made dinner.
+My favorite is to help the kids cook with it and teach them how to make their own dinner!

 Hopefully these instructions make sense.
 Sorry, if there’s a million typos and awful grammar, it’s because I’m typing and editing posts while kids are beating each other with Wii controls.
 Gotta go!